aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 Contributions are welcome and appreciated!
 Every little bit helps, and credit will always be given.

+If you are new to ScanCode and want to find easy tickets to work on, check https://github.com/nexB/scancode-toolkit/labels/easy

 When contributing to ScanCode (such as code, bugs, documentation, etc.) you agree to the Developer Certificate of Origin http://developercertificate.org/ and the ScanCode license (see the NOTICE file).
 The same approach is used